jet/equinox/DOCUMENTATION.md

 Having said that, getting good logging, some integration tests and getting lots of off-by-one errors off your plate is nice; the point of [DDD-CQRS-ES](https://ddd-cqrs-es.slack.com/) is to get beyond toy examples to the good stuff - Domain Modelling on your actual domain.

-## What is the scope of Equinox; what features have been consciously omitted?

-While it's not intended to be complete, try the [Roadmap](#roadmap).
-TL;DR The current codebase does not have anything to say about projections, aside from the [`unfold`s feature](DOCUMENTATION.md#Cosmos-Storage-Model), which provides _synchronous_ projections/snapshots on CosmosDb (and the integrated in-stream Rolling Snapshots on EventStore, although if you're using EventStore heavily you won't want to ignore its strong capabilities in this space).

 ## What will Equinox _never_ do?

 Hard to say; try us, raise an Issue.

 ## What client languages are supported ?

-The main language in mind for consumption is of course F# - many would say that F# and event sourcing are a dream pairing; little direct effort has been expended polishing it to be comfortable to consume from other .NET languages - but it's definitely not ruled out, and a small bit of polish and some samples should be able to make it just as good to use from other .NET languages.
+The main language in mind for consumption is of course F# - many would say that F# and event sourcing are a dream pairing; little direct effort has been expended polishing it to be comfortable to consume from other .NET languages, the `dotnet new eqxwebcs` template represents the current state.

 ## You say I can use volatile memory for integration tests, could this also be used for learning how to get started building event sourcing programs with equinox?